2 R basics

 R project

-This chapter provides a very brief introduction to R (R Core Team, 2023a), which is a popular language and free software environment for statistical computing and graphics.
-More specifically, this chapter covers essential concepts and commands of base R, which essentially is what we get when we install R without additional packages.
+This chapter provides a very brief introduction to R (R Core Team, 2024), which is a popular language and free software environment for statistical computing and graphics.
+More specifically, this chapter covers essential concepts and commands of base R, which essentially is what we get when we install R without any additional packages.

 Important concepts and contents of this chapter include: